ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/02-Multiple-Linear-Regression.md

     - As you keep adding the variables, the model may become far too complex
     - It may end up memorising the training data and will fail to generalise
     - A model is generally said to overfit when the training accuracy is high while the test accuracy is very low
-    - Refert [this article](https://elitedatascience.com/overfitting-in-machine-learning) for more details.
+    - Refer [this article](https://elitedatascience.com/overfitting-in-machine-learning) for more details.
 2. Multicollinearity
     - Associations between predictor variables
 3. Feature selection